tiepdotme/redant-home/_posts/2009-07-13-visualising-your-online-customer-funnel.md

 For a site or web application that sells a product or service, the traditional funnel approach works well since it's relatively easy to track user interaction on the web.
 Not only can we track things by looking at server logs & and page analytics, we can also use database analysis to gain a much deeper understanding of the interaction.

 There is an article by Michael McDerment from [Freshbooks](http://www.freshbooks.com/) (a web site that allows you to manage your invoices) on this subject: [How to measure the success of your web app](http://www.thinkvitamin.com/features/webapps/how-to-measure-the-success-of-your-web-app).
-In it, he describes a simple model (visit &gt; trial &gt; buy) as well as a more sophisticated approach (visit &gt; trial &gt; active &gt; pay).
+In it, he describes a simple model (visit > trial > buy) as well as a more sophisticated approach (visit > trial > active > pay).
 He goes on to discuss ways you can go about measuring your conversion funnel.

 Michael also makes the point that the initial funnel is important, however how a customer behaves once signed up is actually more important.
 Do they stay signed up for the next month?
 Do they even use the service, or do they find it not useful or too hard, and do they upgrade to a bigger package?